Audacy Inc. (AUD) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $3.25, which is $2.07 above the current price.
-AUD currently public float of 104.79M and currently shorts hold a 8.33% ratio of that float.
-Today, the average trading volume of AUD was 568.30K shares.
+AUD currently public float of 111.69M and currently shorts hold a 7.82% ratio of that float.
+Today, the average trading volume of AUD was 617.79K shares.

 AUD’s Market Performance